 OGC API-Common provides a common foundation for OGC API standards.
 It is anticipated that this standard will only be implemented through inclusion in other standards.
 Therefore, all the relevant abstract tests in Annex A shall be included or referenced in the Abstract Test Suite in each separate standard that normatively references this standard.

 This standard identifies five conformance classes.
-The conformance classes implemented by an API are advertised through the /conformance path on the landing page.
+The conformance classes implemented by an OGC API are advertised through the /conformance path on the landing page.
 Each conformance class is defined by one requirements class.
 The tests in Annex A are organized by Requirements Class.
 So an implementation of the Core conformance class must pass all tests specified in Annex A for the Core requirements class.

 The requirements classes for OGC API-Common are: